radnov/learn-terraform-provision-eks-cluster/README.md

 k apply -n $NAMESPACE -f rbac.yaml

+# dev-user has to match the user specified in the RoleBinding
 eksctl create iamidentitymapping --cluster $CLUSTER_NAME --arn $ROLE_ARN --username dev-user

 # Group, role and policy is created for admins just like for normal users but the admin role is associated with the group system:masters